 Coincidently, the Olympics coincide with the beginning of Lent, and Open Doors is distributing free copies of Live Like a North Korea, a resource guide to showing solidarity with Christians in the communist state.

 “There is a daily reading – a thought for each day – there’s lots of quotes from Korean believers and prayers.
-Then there is a weekly activity, which you can pick from a few, such as burying a Bible because Christians in North Korea are not allowed to possess a Bible, so they might hide their Bibles to never be caught with it,” Spencer told Crux.
+Then there is a weekly activity, which you can pick from a few, such as burying a Bible because Christians in North Korea are not allowed to possess a Bible, so they might hide their Bibles to never be caught with it,” the Open Doors spokesperson told Crux.

-Through these sorts of actions, you replicate a little bit of what it means to be living in those sort of circumstances, and combined with the prayerful reflection, it is supposed to help provide a window into the world of a North Korea Christian,” she said.
+Through these sorts of actions, you replicate a little bit of what it means to be living in those sort of circumstances, and combined with the prayerful reflection, it is supposed to help provide a window into the world of a North Korea Christian,” the spokespersn said.

 Open Doors also provides Christians with emergency relief aid and distributes books and other Christian materials to people in North Korea.
 They also help North Korean Christians in China, providing shelter and training materials.